Furnace Repair Checklist

 - Make sure the switch is set to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having problems getting out of the program, set the temperature by using the up/down arrows and using the “hold” button.
-This will cause the heat to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.